wmjordan/Codist/README.md

   Syntax definitions under the _All languages_ section apply to all languages; those under _Comment_ section apply to comment taggers (see below), others apply to corresponding languages accordingly.

-  **Note**: From version 4.6 on, it is possible to configure color and opacity individually.
-If we change the opacity value only, the default syntax color for a syntax definition is used.
+  **Note**: _Font size_ is relative value to editor default font size.
+Halfly checked checkboxes denote default syntax styles are used.

   **TIP**: Open a document window before you change the syntax theme or tweak the syntax highlight settings.
 While you change theme, you can see how the styles change in the code document window simultaneously.